DESERVE FOR YOUR INJURIES

 While these efforts have had some success in reducing the number of pedestrian accidents in Daly City, there is still more work to be done.
 Continued efforts are needed to educate pedestrians and drivers, improve crosswalk infrastructure, and enforce traffic laws in order to make the city’s streets safer for everyone.

 Anderson Franco was born and raised in Daly City, so he is very familiar with the Daly City landscape and diverse demographics.
 Mr. Franco attended local schools, graduating from Westmoor High School.
-As such, he has represented many people lawsuits occurring in Daly City.
+As such, he has represented many people’s lawsuits occurring in Daly City.
+Read more about other types of personal injury accidents Anderson Franco Law can help you with.

 If you have been injured crossing the street in Daly City, contact Anderson Franco.